Red’s breath catches in his throat. “I… that’s very kind of you, Professor, but… no. I can’t.”

 He did, but hearing her say it still makes him feel better.
 “How’s Celadon?”

 “Busy as ever.
-I’ve been out and about so much that the apartment’s still full of boxes.”
+I’ve been out and about so much that the apartment is still bare while I figure out where to open each container ball.
+What’s on your mind?”

 Red thinks of his house in Pallet sitting empty and feels a pang.
 He knows his mom is looking for renters and can’t decide if strangers living there would be worse.
 He has a sudden urge to tell her how being in the Outpost makes him miss dad, then decides against it.
 No need to bring her mood down or make her worry about him.
 “Any luck on the clefairy market?”